Will Sommers: Depictions

+Costume

+A number of records detailing clothes given to Will Sommers during the reigns of Henry VIII and Mary I survive.
+The earliest record dates from 28 June 1535, when he was given two worsted linen doublets, a green coat and cap fringed with red crewel wool, another green coat and hood fringed with white, and a demi-coat of green with a hood.
+His hose were blue trimmed with red and black.
+The image of Will Somers in Henry VIII's Psalter, British Library, Royal MS 2A XVI, shows him wearing a short green coat with a hood.

+At the time of the coronation of Mary I in 1553, Will Sommers and Jane Foole were given clothes.
+In April 1555, Will Sommers received a gown furred with lamb skins, and with grey jennet's tails, with a cope or hood, and a gown of and a jerkin green figured velvet furred with white hare skins.
+Jane Foole received a similar gown.
+In October 1555, Will Sommers received two green coats, one guarded with the velvet, the other plain-lined with cotton.

 After Henry

 After Henry's death, Sommers remained at court, eventually retiring during the reign of Elizabeth I.

+At Christmas 1551, Edward VI planned a staged combat to "be foughte with Wylliam Somer".
 Under Mary I, Will's role was mainly ceremonial, and as a sidekick to Mary's personal fool, Jane Foole.
 Will was reputed to be the only man who made Mary laugh, apart from John Heywood.
 Will's last public event was the coronation of Elizabeth I.

 Death

 He was probably the William Sommers whose death is recorded in the parish of St. Leonards, Shoreditch, on 15 June 1560.
 A modern plaque in the church commemorates his burial there.